 January: Eyes on the Wild: citizen science trail camera project, Caitlin Potter

-February: Radio telemetry and wildlife ecology, Dave Mech
+February (Now rescheduled to Monday, April 8th): Radio telemetry and wildlife ecology, Dave Mech

 March: Winter and climate change, Sam Potter

 April: Prescribed burning, Troy Mielke and Jim Krueger

 November: Nutrient network, Elizabeth Borer and Eric Seabloom

 December: Wildlife tracking survey project, Jon Poppele